Shore River Gardens

 Hydrangeas

-Hydrangeas are one of the most beautiful and durable shrubs to plant at the Jersey Shore and offer eye-catching flower heads in pinks, blues, whites and more.
-This shrub is quite versatile in the landscape, as there are numerous varieties and can adapt to an array of growing conditions.
-Most Hydrangeas will do best in partial sun, whereas too little sun could cause a lack of blooms.
-The Panicle Hydrangea though, will thrive in full sun.
+Hydrangeas are one of the most beautiful and durable shrubs to plant at the Jersey Shore, and offer eye-catching flower heads in pinks, blues, whites and more.
+This shrub is quite versatile in the landscape.
+There are numerous varieties, and many will adapt to an array of growing conditions.
+Most Hydrangeas will do best in partial sun, preferably in the morning.
+Too little sun could cause a lack of blooms.
+Panicle Hydrangeas, though, will thrive in full sun.
 All Hydrangeas do enjoy consistent moisture, with an increase of moisture needed in the hotter months, as well as for newly planted shrubs.
 Regardless of the species of Hydrangea, they are sure to make a great addition to any landscape.
 Head over to our ‘Hydrangeas 101’ blog post to learn more about these elegant shrubs.

 Learn more